Consistency and Asymptotic Normality of Latent Block Model Estimators: Introduction

 The paper is organized as follows.
-The model, main assumptions and notations are introduced in Section \ref {sec:ModelAndAssumptions}, where model symmetry is also discussed.
-Section \ref{sec:mle-complete-likelihood} establishes the asymptotic normality of the complete likelihood estimator, and section \ref{sec:profile-likelihood} settles three different types of assignment behaviors.
-Our main result showing that the observed likelihood behaves like the complete likelihood takes place in section \ref{sec:big-theorem}, and the consistency of MLE and variational estimator is deduced.
-Technical proofs are gathered in the appendices.
+The model, main assumptions and notations are introduced in Section \ref {sec:ModelAndAssumptions}, where the concept of model symmetry is also discussed.
+Section \ref{sec:mle-complete-likelihood} proves the asymptotic normality of the complete likelihood estimator, and section \ref{sec:profile-likelihood} studies conditional and profile log-likelihoods.
+Our main result showing that the observed likelihood ratio behaves like the complete likelihood ratio is stated in section \ref{sec:big-theorem}, and its consequences in terms of consistency and asymptotic normality of the MLE and variational estimators are presented in section \ref{sec:est-asympt-beh}.
+Most of the proofs are postponed to the appendices to improve the general readibility : appendix \ref{sec:proofPL} for properties of conditional and profile log-likelihoods, \ref{sec:proofCVG} for the steps of the main result, \ref{sec:subexp} for concentration inequalities for specific sub-exponential variables and \ref{sec:technical-lemma} for other technical results.